 If you’re on a low income, it’s also worth looking at your local adult education centres and courses.
 They’ll often offer free or discounted places to people on benefits or who can prove a low income.

 Do you want to set up a business with staff?
 If you’re not planning to go it solo as a freelancer or contractor, staffing costs will make up a huge overhead as you set up your company.

 Apprenticeships offer a way to staff your company while training the new generation.
-New businesses have to fund 5% of apprenticeship costs, with the rest covered by a Government scheme.
+New businesses have to fund 5% of apprenticeship costs, with the rest covered by a government scheme.

-You’ll need to follow the rules about working hours, time off for study and exams, and assist with mentoring your apprentice.
+You’ll need to follow the rules about working hours, and time off for study and exams, and assist with mentoring your apprentice.

 Your apprentices could become full-time staff once they pass their course a few years down the line, too!